Mom and Vietnam Stepdad—a man not of Vietnamese origin, but one who

 When your mom finally files for divorce, packs up the children, and

 leaves the worm farm, Vietnam Stepdad starts digging tanks.
 Eventually

 the entire farm is almost underwater.
 When you drive by twenty years

 later, it looks like a lake.

 Julie Steward is Professor of English at Samford University in Birmingham, AL. She teaches creative writing and drama and has been known to appear on local stages from time to time.
-Her sons, Finn and Tex, bring her great happiness as does her gold medal in napping.
+Her sons, Finn and Tex, bring her great joy as do her students just learning their craft.